Vaccine drive gains speed, but maskless fans fuel worries - WTMJ

 Police in Charleston, South Carolina, issued citations to nearly 50 people for not wearing masks in public during Sunday’s game.

+“It was outdoors, and felt like it was going to be pretty chill,” said Medina, who spent most of the past year in isolation with a roommate who hates sports.
+He enjoyed the escape but decided to leave after awhile.

+“More people started showing up later, and it felt like the more people drank, the more they started getting sloppy about masks and keeping their distance,” he said.

-Associated Press writer Ricardo Alonso-Zaldivar and Jeffrey Collins contributed to this story.
+Associated Press writer Ricardo Alonso-Zaldivar, Andrew Dalton and Jeffrey Collins contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.